Sjimooon-Study/eShop/README.md

 A detailed description of the above and other additional commands can be found in Microsoft Docs: https://docs.microsoft.com/en-us/ef/core/cli/powershell

+The `Initial.sql` script located in `DataLayer/Migrations/Scripts` can be used to initialize the `EShopDb` database.

 ## Known Issues & Limitations
 - Enums lack display names.
 - ServiceLayer and UnitTest lack documentation.